enm10k/nocodb-mobile/README.md

 At this point, NocoDB Mobile is tested with the latest version of NocoDB.
 I intend to support the latest three minor versions of NocoDB as much as possible in the future.

-## Disclaimer

-This project is run by an independent developer who is not affiliated with NocoDB Inc.

-The trademarks such as NocoDB and Airtable mentioned in this document belong to the respective companies developing those products.